Based on given information, the following are the basic protein intake recommendations from multiple authoritative institutions:

 As can be seen, proteins have many important roles throughout the body, and as such, it is important to provide sufficient nutrition to the body to maintain healthy protein levels.

 How much protein do I need?

-The amount of protein that the human body requires daily is dependent on many conditions including overall energy intake, growth of the individual, and physical activity level.
+The amount of protein that the human body requires daily is dependent on many conditions, including overall energy intake, growth of the individual, and physical activity level.
 It is often estimated based on body weight, as a percentage of total caloric intake (10-35%), or based on age alone.
 0.8g/kg of body weight is a commonly cited recommended dietary allowance (RDA).
-This value is the minimum recommended value to maintain basic nutritional requirements, but consuming more protein, up to a certain point, may be beneficial, depending on the sources of the protein.
+This value is the minimum recommended value to maintain basic nutritional requirements, but consuming more protein, up to a certain point, maybe beneficial, depending on the sources of the protein.

 The recommended range of protein intake is between 0.8 g/kg and 1.8 g/kg of body weight, dependent on the many factors listed above.
 People who are highly active, or who wish to build more muscle should generally consume more protein.
-Some sources2 suggest consuming between 1.8 to 2 g/kg for those who are highly active.
+Some sources suggest consuming between 1.8 to 2 g/kg for those who are highly active.
 The amount of protein a person should consume, to date, is not an exact science, and each individual should consult a specialist, be it a dietitian, doctor, or personal trainer, to help determine their individual needs.

 Recommended dietary allowance (RDA) of protein, based on age